wdebeaum/web-audio-tree/README.md

 ## Requirements ##

 Web Audio Tree uses my [Simple Tree](https://github.com/wdebeaum/simple-tree) library for the collapsible tree view.
 It also uses [PEG.js](https://pegjs.org/) for parsing value formulae.
 Run `make` to get them, and to generate the value parser and README.html, if you are setting up your own local installation of Web Audio Tree.
+Making README.html requires Ruby and the [github-markup gem](https://github.com/github/markup), but if it fails that won't prevent the rest of Web Audio Tree from working.

 Web Audio Tree requires a web browser that implements the [Web Audio API](https://webaudio.github.io/web-audio-api/).
 It is somewhat flexible about what version of the API the browser supports, and also tolerates the `webkit` prefix being applied to some names.
 I know it to work to some extent on recent (as of 2018) versions of Firefox, Chrome, Safari, and other WebKit/Blink-based browsers.
 It may also work on Edge.
 Internet Explorer will not work.